Natural Born Killers copycat crimes: Heath High School shooting

-On December 1, 1997, in West Paducah, Kentucky, 14-year-old Michael Carneal went to school carrying four .22 rifles, 2 .30-30 Winchester rifles and a Ruger .22 handgun.
+On 1 December 1997 in West Paducah, Kentucky, 14-year-old Michael Carneal went to school carrying four .22 rifles, 2 .30-30 Winchester rifles and a Ruger .22 handgun.
 Upon arriving at the school, he inserted a pair of earplugs and opened fire with the handgun at a prayer meeting, killing three of his classmates and wounding five others.
 After he was finished shooting, Carneal calmly dropped the gun and surrendered to the school principal.
 Carneal was charged with murder and attempted murder and initially sentenced to three life sentences for murder plus 150 years for five counts of attempted murder.
 Following appeal, this was altered to life in prison with no possibility of parole.
-In April 1999, Jack Thompson, attorney for the parents of the murdered children, filed a $33 million lawsuit against Time Warner, Polygram Film, Palm Pictures, Island Pictures, New Line Cinema, Atari, Nintendo and Sony Computer Entertainment.
+In April 1999, Jack Thompson, attorney for the parents of the murdered children, filed a $33 million lawsuit against Time Warner, Polygram Film, Palm Pictures, Island Pictures, New Line Cinema, Atari, Nintendo, and Sony Computer Entertainment.
 Specifically mentioned were Natural Born Killers and the 1995 film The Basketball Diaries, as well as the video games Doom, Redneck Rampage, Nightmare Creatures, Resident Evil, and Mortal Kombat.
 Thompson argued that the films and games had encouraged Carneal to act the way he did, and that Doom had provided him with excellent target practice.
-In July 2001 the US Court of Appeals affirmed the lower court's dismissal of the case.
+In July 2001, the US Court of Appeals affirmed the lower court's dismissal of the case.

 Columbine High School massacre

-On April 20, 1999, students Eric Harris and Dylan Klebold murdered twelve students and one teacher at Columbine High School in Littleton, Colorado.
+On 20 April 1999, students Eric Harris and Dylan Klebold murdered twelve students and one teacher at Columbine High School in Littleton, Colorado.
 The massacre ended with both perpetrators committing suicide.
-It has been confirmed that both Harris and Klebold were fans of Natural Born Killers.
+Both Harris and Klebold were fans of Natural Born Killers.
 Prior to the massacre, they had used the initials 'NBK' as their code.
-In a journal entry dated April 10, 1998, Harris wrote: "When I go NBK and people say things like 'Oh, it was so tragic,' or 'oh he is crazy!' or 'It was so bloody', just because your mommy and daddy told you blood and violence is bad, you think it's a fucking law of nature?
+In a journal entry dated 10 April 1998, Harris wrote: "When I go NBK and people say things like 'Oh, it was so tragic,' or 'oh he is crazy!' or 'It was so bloody', just because your mommy and daddy told you blood and violence is bad, you think it's a fucking law of nature?
 Wrong, only science and math are true, everything, and I mean every fucking thing else is Man made.
 Before I leave this worthless place, I will kill whoever I deem unfit for anything at all, especially life."
-Harris also referred to April 20 as "the holy April morning of NBK", and in an undated journal entry, Klebold wrote "I'm stuck in humanity.
+Harris also referred to 20 April as "the holy April morning of NBK", and in an undated journal entry, Klebold wrote "I'm stuck in humanity.
 Maybe going NBK w.
 Eric is the way to break free".

-During one of the "Basement Tapes" found in Harris's and Klebold's homes, the perpetrators mention how Hollywood will want to adapt their life story, and they debate on whether or not Steven Spielberg or Quentin Tarantino (who conceived the story for Natural Born Killers) are appropriate choices to direct the proposed film.